 If you can get interested in a lot of different things, industry may well be for you.

 Now, again, we're talking 80/20 here.
 There's no absolutes.
 And then attached to that, I think is also sort of the return, the return on your investment.
-You know, for academics, you may be working on a problem that won't get you results or return or that, you know, coveted gold star JACS article for years and years and years, you have to be able to tolerate sort of those kind of timeframes and be able to kind of put off your gratification so to speak.
+For academics, you may be working on a problem that won't get you results or return or that, coveted gold star JACS article for years and years and years, you have to be able to tolerate sort of those kind of timeframes and be able to kind of put off your gratification so to speak.

-In industry, the return on investment is a critical piece of the problems that industry actually takes on, right?
-You have to, and if you want that kind of an environment, if you think you'll thrive in that kind of environment, that's an important thing to think about.
+In industry, the return on investment is a critical piece of the problems that industry actually takes on.
+If you want that kind of an environment, if you think you'll thrive in that kind of environment, that's an important thing to think about.
 Because, usually the turn on the projects needs to be more short term and also with a higher return on investment.

 And then the last axis, which personally for me was the hardest, was teaching.
-Obviously when you're in academics, you spend a lot of time teaching and it not might be, might not just be in a classroom.
-I mean, it might be in a laboratory or, you know, helping your graduate students post-docs learn.
+Obviously when you're in academia, you spend a lot of time teaching and it might not just be in a classroom.
+It might be in a laboratory or, helping your graduate students or post-docs learn.

 In industry you still can teach.
-I actually taught in night school for seven years after I joined an industry position.
-But, you know, obviously in academic that's a bigger part of the job and you really have to love it because it is part of your job.
+I actually taught in night school for several years after I joined an industry position.
+But, you know, obviously in academia that's a bigger part of the job and you really have to love it because it is part of your job.